-WISE: Initiative for Stigma Elimination unites people across the nation to support those touched by mental illness & addiction.
+WISE: Initiative for Stigma Elimination unites people across the nation to support those touched by mental illness & substance use.
 Our compassionate approach champions personal stories and powerful connections, fostering healing by reducing stigma through evidence-based practices.

 Meet the WISE Executive Committee, a dedicated team of professionals leading the charge in stigma elimination.
 Their diverse expertise and passion drive the strategic direction and advocacy efforts, empowering change and fostering inclusion for mental health and addiction support.